 “There‟s safety in complacency but God is calling us out of our comfort zones into a life of complete surrender to the cross.
 To live dangerously is not to live recklessly but righteously and it is because of God‟s radical grace for us that we can risk living a life of radical obedience for Him.”

 You cannot live an isolated life.
 You must mesh your life as closely as possible with other believers.
 No snobbery.
 No privileges.
-All together, sharing the same ideas (the Apostles doctrine), the same friends (fellowship), the same practices (breaking of bread), and the same religious habits (public prayers).
+Altogether, sharing the same ideas (the Apostles doctrine), the same friends (fellowship), the same practices (breaking of bread), and the same religious habits (public prayers).

 Several years ago I listened to a young couple talk about the passage that says if you have two coats, to give to him who has none.
 Well, they realized that they were now over the median income of the other church members, so they were a two-coat family now, and that gave them the responsibility of caring for the others.